-Docker CEO Steve Singh on the firm's drive to enterprise and the future of open source
+Docker CEO on driving enterprise and the future of open source

 One major use case for Docker has been to containerise legacy applications and get them running easily outside of legacy environments.
 That, he says, speaks for a marketplace that can be measured in the hundreds of billions.

 "There's not a company in the world that doesn't run on home-grown internal legacy applications, this is the vast majority of the world," Singh says.

 "The trick is twofold.
 Number one is how do you take that IT budget which is 80-85 percent spoken for and actually reduce that to 70-75 percent, or even better, and then take that freed up capital and say I want to go and invest it."

 In industry jargon terms this can be summed up as businesses that are investing in digital transformation, and probably moving out of the legacy data centre and into a hybrid cloud model.

 Chipping away at that legacy spend and turning the released capacity into ground for new applications is where Docker seems to be positioning itself.

 "The other piece is not just the reduction of cost, the other piece is how do you actually make it faster to produce new products, so you'll see IT become just as important as a traditional product organisation because they're going to start to become merged together," he says.

-It's very much based on the now-infamous notion that every company is a software company, and he explains that Docker Inc has a "large insurance company" that's a customer which is now positioning itself as an IoT company because it fundamentally understands that gathering data from appliances, for example, can help it personalise insurance offerings.
+It's very much based on the now-infamous notion that every company is a software company, and he explains that Docker has a "large insurance company" that's a customer which is now positioning itself as an IoT company because it fundamentally understands that gathering data from appliances, for example, can help it personalise insurance offerings.

 "We have a customer that provides automated management of irrigation - you've seen those big devices out in fields that water the fields, that's all automated," he adds.

 "So you're delivering software to those devices, that software is now being delivered in Docker containers, it's being managed in Docker containers.
 Any example you can think of I guarantee you technology is starting to permeate its way into that business."

 A recent partnership with Salesforce, he stresses, also helps retrieve data from containerised legacy applications.